atlarge-research/FPGA_tutorials/101/02_fp_addition/README.md

 **Note** in the `run_hls.tcl` script, the proper top function must be selected (line ~24, using the `set_top` command)

 This command will generate various files under the `proj_fp_addition/syn` folder.
 You can inspect the generated `verilog` or `vhdl` code.
-Given the limited complexity of this example is easy to recognize the relevant parts.
+We can already notice how the synthesized code is already more complicated than the previous case, with floating point adder components being gnerated.
 Under `report/` you can inspect the `fp_add_csynt.rpt` report that contains (among the others):

 - the targeted FPGA device (as defined in the tcl script)
 - the clock timing estimates: in this case, we were targeting a design frequency of 200MHz (5 nsecs), but since this is a very simple program, it is likely that the final design can run at a higher frequency.
 In this case, it estimates the final clock at 2.976 nsecs (that is 336 MHz -- but results can change from synthesis to synthesis).
 Note that this estimate is also reported in standard output and in `vitis_hls.log`, under "Estimated Fmax"